Information Influence System Design

-Role: Game Designer, UX Researcher
+Role: Game Designer / UX Researcher

-Context: Graduate Studio Project, Parsons (2018) — Commissioned by the United States Holocaust Memorial Museum
+Context: Commissioned by the United States Holocaust Memorial Museum - Graduate Studio Project, Parsons (2018)

 Origin